SPEAK WITH A TEAM MEMBER (770) 920-6030

 3. Inaccurate reports

-If the executor is not keeping a detailed and accurate accounting of the estate, this can cause issues with all the estate stakeholders.
+If the executor of an estate is not keeping a detailed and accurate accounting of the estate, this can cause issues with all the estate stakeholders.

-4. Lack of Knowledge in Georgia Probate Law
+4. Lack of knowledge of Georgia Probate Law

 You may think you’re doing the right thing, but if you are paying creditors incorrectly, you can be held personally accountable for settling their claims.
-There is a creditor priority system in Georgia you must follow in the proper order.
+Georgia has a creditor priority system you must follow in the proper order.

 Being named on the will as a personal representative does not automatically authorize a person to act as executor.